IQTLabs/Teachable-Camera/README.md

 - **monitor** - Python program that subscribes to the MQTT broker and sends messages it receives out of LoRa.

 ### 📦 Containers
-There are 3 containers that get built via the docker-compose file:
+There following containers are managed via the docker-compose file:
 - **watchtower** - This downloads and brings up new containers when they are available
 - **s3upload** - Runs the s3upload program
 - **detect** - Runs the detect program